Python module tngri functions

 See examples

-• Let’s load data into Tengri from the .json file available at URL:
+Let’s load into Tengri the data from the .json file available at URL:

 import tngri